-If you are insulted for Christ's name
+If you are insulted for Christ's name (ULT) If others insult you because you believe in the Messiah (UST)

 Here the word "name" refers to Christ himself.
 This can be stated in active form.
-AT: "If people insult you because you believe in Christ" (See: Active or Passive and Metonymy)
+Alternate translation: "If people insult you because you believe in Christ" (See: Active or Passive and Metonymy)